Buckling needs critical thinking!

 IDEA StatiCa Connection is able to perform linear buckling analysis of a model of a joint.
 The results are predicted in buckling modes.
 Critical load, at which buckling of the perfect model occurs, is calculated for each buckling mode.
 The critical load is presented by multipliers of the load acting on the joint.
 According to the buckling mode and critical load multiplier, the user can determine the safe buckling design.
 General information about the buckling analysis in IDEA StatiCa may be found in our Theoretical background.

 Unlike the other types of analyses, buckling analysis does not provide a clear pass/fail answer.
-Instead, the critical factors of the load must be interpreted based on the followed standard.
+Instead, the critical factors of the load must be interpreted based on the standard followed.
 And in the end, it is the engineer who decides whether the analysis result is fine or not.
 See the corresponding parts of the Theoretical Background: Buckling analysis according to Eurocode and Buckling analysis according to AISC.

 Another example of performed buckling analysis on the connection of a bracing together with the result interpretation was presented in one of our Connection Wednesdays webinars.